How to juggle your responsibilities as a parent at home

 4. Reach out to others

 When you’re under pressure, it’s easy to imagine you’re the only one in this situation.
 Keeping this to yourself can make things feel worse.
-In the early days of lockdown, many people spoke of throwing themselves into new activities and discovering hidden talents, but let’s be realistic - each of us has had our moments of highs and lows.
+In the early days of the first lockdown, many people spoke of throwing themselves into new activities and discovering hidden talents, but let’s be realistic - each of us has had our moments of highs and lows.
 Even the most motivated will occasionally feel overwhelmed.
 That’s perfectly normal.

 Connect with family, friends, colleagues and other parents.
 The supportive relationships in our lives are super-important right now.
 Exchanging ‘war stories’ with other parents can remind us of our common experience.
 Share parenting tips, online resources, and strategies for juggling family and work life.
 Try new approaches, like suggesting virtual playdates supervised by another parent, which may free up some of your time.
 Keep finding ways to reach out to your support networks, albeit virtually.